edertone/TurboBuilder/README.md

 # TurboBuilder

-A general purpose project builder for the most common developer needs.
+A general purpose project builder to automate common development tasks.

 ### Main features

+- Supports multiple development languages: JavaScript, Css, Php, TypeScript and Java
 - Works on any IDE that can run Ant tasks, or via command line
 - Covers the whole project development cycle: Build, deploy, validate, test and generate a production release